UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy_portal.md

 To allow a fair and efficient usage of the system we use a resource manager to coordinate user demands.
 On Snowy we use the [SLURM](http://slurm.schedmd.com) resource manager.
 Read our [SLURM user guide](http://uppmax.uu.se/support/user-guides/slurm-user-guide/) for detailed information on how to use SLURM.

-**Note:** When acessing snowy from Rackhams login nodes you must always use the flag -M for all SLURM commands.
+**Note:** When accessing snowy from Rackhams login nodes you must always use the flag -M for all SLURM commands.
 Examples:

 *   squeue -M snowy